 - Faint peripheral enhancement may be present

-- Decreased NAA, increased lactate, choline and lipids
+- Decreased N-acetyl-aspartate (NAA), increased lactate, choline, and lipids

-- The appearance may be very similar to an infiltrative glioma and often has a similar time course and growth pattern.
-Striking T1 hypointensity and juxtacortical (without cortical) involvement often helps to distinguish.
+- The appearance may be very similar to an infiltrative glioma and often has a similar time course and growth pattern; striking T1 hypointensity and juxtacortical (without cortical) involvement often help to distinguish